OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 ## User privileges

-* Create one user of Windchill RV&S, dedicated to OpsHub Integration Manager.
+* Create one user of Windchill RV&S, dedicated to space.vars.SITENAME.
 User should not be used to do any operations from system's user interface.
 * User should have access to all the projects that needs to be integrated.
 * Integration user should at least have the following ACL permissions:
   * Login